 For federal and state income taxes, deferred tax assets and liabilities are recognized based upon temporary differences between the financial statement and the tax basis of assets and liabilities.
 Deferred income taxes are based upon prescribed rates and enacted laws applicable to periods in which differences are expected to reverse.
 A valuation allowance is recorded to reduce a net deferred tax benefit when it is more likely than not that the tax benefit from the deferred tax assets will not be realized.
-Accordingly, the Company has provided a valuation allowance equal to 100% of the tax benefit in order to eliminate the deferred tax assets amounts.
+Accordingly, given the cumulative losses since inception, the Company has provided a valuation allowance equal to 100% of the tax benefit in order to eliminate the deferred tax assets amounts.
 Tax positions taken or expected to be taken in the course of preparing the Company's tax returns are required to be evaluated to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.

-Tax positions not deemed to meet a more-likely-than-not threshold would be recorded as a tax expense in the current year.
-There were no uncertain tax positions that require accrual or disclosure to the financial statements as of December 31, 2014 or 2013.
+Tax positions not deemed to meet a more-likely-than-not threshold, as well as accrued interest and penalties, if any, would be recorded as a tax expense in the current year.
+There were no uncertain tax positions that require accrual or disclosure to the financial statements as of December 31, 2015 or 2014.